-People and their families told us they felt the home was safe.
+People, their families and external professionals told us they felt the home was safe.
 Staff and the registered manager had received safeguarding training and were able to demonstrate an understanding of the provider's safeguarding policy and explain the action they would take if they identified any concerns.